remap/ndn-flow/application/readme.md

 * A diagram of the application installation is available [here](https://github.com/remap/ndn-flow/blob/master/design/flow-components.pdf).
 * This folder also contains [sample code](sample-code) that may help coding or debugging each subsystem individually.
 * The framework we built this application on can be found [here](https://github.com/remap/ndn-flow/tree/master/framework), with its interfaces described [here](https://github.com/remap/ndn-flow/tree/master/design/docs).

+### License
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program in the file COPYING.
+If not, see <http://www.gnu.org/licenses/>.